astronomo94/astronomo94.github.io/README.md

 Here you can find a [link to my CV](./Curriculum_Vitae.pdf "My CV").

 # RESEARCH
-SNe, gap transient, interagenti, transienti in generale (occasionally studied Novae and even observed a frew comets) Now memeber of grawita and engrave, search and follow-iup of electromagnetic counterparts of gravitational waves events, primarly kilonovae (mergers of 2 neutron stars)
+SNe, gap transient, interagenti, transienti in generale (occasionally studied a few Novae and even observed some comets) Now memeber of grawita and engrave, search and follow-iup of electromagnetic counterparts of gravitational waves events, primarly kilonovae (mergers of 2 neutron stars)
 Work with researchers from different countries: Spain (NER), Ireland (Morgan), Denmark (Stritzinger), metti avabdiere coe incoen, Chile (Pignata), India (Kuntal), China (Y. Cia9= to name a few. member of Pessto and NUts collaborations